PrathameshD428/studio/README.md

-# Doma AI - Your Creative AI Companion
+# Domestika AI - Your Creative AI Companion

 This is a Next.js application built with Firebase Studio.
 It's an AI companion designed to help creatives learn faster, practice better, and share more confidently.